 The Department of International Relations and Governance Studies combines a strong interest in bringing world historical developments in conversation with international relations theorizing.
 While conscious of developments in the Anglo-American mainstream, the Department is inclined to pursue genuinely wide-ranging empirical and theoretically anchored accounts of international politics across diverse issue areas – development, security and the environment.
-Twenty first century Asia qualifies as a special theatre of attention in this regard from our vantage point.
+Twenty-first century Asia qualifies as a special theatre of attention in this regard from our vantage point.

 A dimension germane to the research and teaching sensibilities of the Department is a thoroughgoing normative engagement with questions relating to epistemic and economic imbalances between the global North and the South, facets relating to war and peace, accounts of global cooperation, utopias and dystopias in world politics and the evolving content of global justice.
 As the vast menu of issues suggest, research and teaching in IR has never been more enticing and challenging simultaneously.
 The Department's faculty is keen and well equipped to step up to the plate.
-Starting in 2018, the Department will offer a B.A.
-(Research) in International Relations.
-Eventually, it will also offer full-fledged Masters and Doctoral Programmes in International Relations.

 The Department launched its B.A.
 (Research) in International Relations programme in 2018.
 It launched its doctoral programme in International Relations and Governance Studies in 2019.
 It offers undergraduate minors in International Relations as well as in Political Philosophy.
 In Monsoon 2020, it is set to welcome its third batch of undergraduate students.
 It also looks forward to admitting a limited number of highly-motivated doctoral candidates this academic year.